Gnefil/Blog/source/_posts/en/Automated-Deployment-to-AWS-through-Github-Actions.md

   chmod 700 ~/.ssh/id_rsa
 ```

-Finally, in **step 3** we make use of `scp`, to copy the contents of the current folder of the runner (right now the runner is in the folder that contains the repo that just has been scanned) into the remote server.
+Finally, in **step 3** we make use of `scp`, to copy the contents of the current folder of the runner into the remote server.

 ![Current working directory of the runner](https://raw.githubusercontent.com/Gnefil/Blog/main/img/post_images/automated_deployment_runners_working_directory.png)